-36 Terrifying Financial Horror Stories
+"My Wife's Loans Are Ruining Our Lives": 36 Financial Decisions People Regret

 31. Honestly, college...

-Honestly, college...
 It seems like more and more employers are hiring based on previous experience or if you know someone within the company.
 It all seems to be about networking and getting your foot in the door early.
 I feel companies couldn't care less about your degree rather than work experience.
 Sure, four years of college gave me experience in social aspects and allowed me to learn more in my field, however, it also left me with about 40 years of student loan debt.

 32. Since the HOA is so high, no one wants to buy in my neighborhood.

 I bought my first home in January of this year.
 Some things came up, and I am moving back to my hometown in the spring, so I’m getting my house ready to sell.
-My Homeowners Association just announced that they are raising the HOA monthly fee 40% for 2018.
+My homeowners association just announced that they are raising the HOA monthly fee 40% for 2018.
 My HOA fee is now only $75 less each month than my mortgage payment.
 Since the HOA is so high, no one wants to buy in my neighborhood, which means I have to let my house go at a $40,000 loss in order to sell it.
 So, I am now struggling with the decision to let my house go at a $40,000 loss and move home where I need to be — or stay where I currently am.
 If I could go back, I would have never bought this house.

 33. That tweet cost me $60,000 a year.

 Like an inexperienced millennial, my Twitter was not set to private.
-A job I was interviewing for saw that I tweeted about something stupid my boss said a few months ago, and so I did not get that job.
+A job I was interviewing for saw that I tweeted about something stupid my boss said a few months ago, so I did not get that job.
 That tweet cost me $60,000 a year plus benefits.

-34. Got a pre-approved Discover credit card in the mail when I was 18.
+34. Got a preapproved Discover credit card in the mail when I was 18.

-Got a pre-approved Discover credit card in the mail when I was 18.
+Got a preapproved Discover credit card in the mail when I was 18.
 Maxed it out within a week.
 Still paying it off into my twenties.
 I took out tens of thousands of dollars in federal and private loans to pay for college even though I had no idea what I wanted to do.

 35. I got a worthless degree because of pride and internalized ableism.

 I became disabled halfway through law school and didn’t want to be the person who quit because they were sick.
-Now I have six figure debt and I am not healthy enough to work in the field, so it’s a worthless degree that I only got because of pride and internalized ableism.
+Now I have six-figure debt and I am not healthy enough to work in the field, so it’s a worthless degree that I only got because of pride and internalized ableism.
 Believe in who you are now so you don’t screw yourself over in the future.

 36. Having a baby.
 That little motherfucker is gonna ruin me.